Our Training Plans are based on the well-known principle of periodization developed in training physiology.

-The Training Plan runs the training based on the well-known principle of periodization developed in training physiology.
+Our Training Plans are based on the well-known principle of periodization developed in training physiology.
 This means that specific forms of load and relief follow each other in a continuous sequence.
-For enthusiasts and competitive athletes a ratio of 3:1 has been determined as most effective.
+For enthusiasts and competitive athletes, a ratio of 3:1 has been determined as most effective.
 This means that after 3 days of load, one day of relief is given (this may be an easy day or a complete day off).
 Usually the duration increases within a block while the intensity declines.
 Normally two blocks of this nature build a Micro cycle lasting one week.
-Of course 2PEAK takes into account that the 3 sports of a triathlete are interdependent, but also include the opportunity to continue to train your upper body while your legs are exhausted.
+Of course, 2PEAK takes into account that the 3 sports of a triathlete are interdependent, but also include the opportunity to continue to train your upper body while your legs are exhausted.

 Several Micro cycles in turn build a Macro cycle.
 Such a cycle lasts around 3 to 4 weeks on 2PEAK and is referred to as a “Period”.
 The season consists of a preparation (or base) period and race (or peak) period as well as a transition period and slow down period.